LogeshKumar-04/Power-BI-Dashboards/README.md

 # Power-BI-Dashboards
 Here I have Uploaded some of my dashboards created using Power BI.
-Datum are taken from open sources such as kaggle, Gihub,Maven Analytics, Onyx Data, etc..
+Data taken from open sources such as kaggle, Gihub,Maven Analytics, Onyx Data, etc..

 # Dashboards
-##### Click on Dashboard of any project to check my Dashboards

 \# | Title | Dashboard | PPT | Source_Data
 ---|---|---|---|---|